Medical equipment and services.

 Electrical medical equipment.

-If you need to bring electrical medical equipment on board you must notify our Access Office by Email: email@example.com who will send you a medical/mobility questionnaire to complete, please populate this with full details.
+If you need to bring electrical medical equipment on board, you must notify our Customer Contact Center who will send you a medical/mobility questionnaire to complete.
+Please complete this with full details.

 It’s important that all equipment is carried on board in your hand luggage so that they can be PAT tested (electronic supply safety test) as soon as you arrive on board.
 Please visit reception to arrange this.
 Please note that you are required to bring your own extension lead as these will not be supplied on board.

-If you are flying to meet your ship then medical clearance is not required for the carriage or use of CPAP machines, however, some airlines may have restrictions regarding the make and model of the device.
+If you are flying to meet your ship then medical clearance is not required for the carriage or use of CPAP machines; however, some airlines may have restrictions regarding the make and model of the device.
+Please contact our Flights Department on 800 728 6273 to notify us if you are taking a CPAP machine on your flight.
 Not all airlines have a suitable power outlet so you should ensure that you travel with a sufficient supply of batteries to last the entire journey (including transit and unexpected delays).

-If you are taking needles for medical purposes, this is fine and we can provide a medical sharps box upon request.
-Please contact our *Customer Service Department* or your Travel Advisor to request a sharps box which will be placed in your stateroom.
+If you are taking needles for medical purposes, we can provide a medical sharps box upon request.
+Please contact our Customer Contact Center or your local travel advisor to request a sharps box in your stateroom.

 Please ensure that all clinical waste is appropriately wrapped and placed in the bin in your stateroom bathroom.
 Additional red bags are available on request from your steward.
 Please note that soluble pouches must not be flushed into the plumbing systems on board our ships.